 Overall, applicants ranked the school in the top 22% of interviews, indicating it is highly regarded.
-They found the interview mixed with a moderate stress level, and felt they did okay.
+They found the interview very impressive with a moderate stress level and felt they did okay.

 How do you rank this school among ALL other schools?